Sinzupro/Sinzupro/README.md

- Hey there! 🤝 My Name isn Joshua Tobi Fakayode
+ Hey there! 🤝 My Name is Joshua Tobi Fakayode.
 🔭 I'm a Self Taught Web3 Programmer.
 🌱 I'm very Passionate on learning New Technologies Everyday.
 💞️ I’m looking to collaborate on Web3 Projects